Ready For Life To Change?

 Step 2.
 Naturally, Never Forcing

 The Lord needs to be the Master of our lives, and to make of us all He means for us to be (even as He), as we live out our lives for, and with Him.
 It is a process we are all meant to make, through consecrating our all to the Lord and His kingdom.
 As we do His will and not our own, His will and way is the only route to eternal life and exaltation.
 Our way will only lead us to a lesser path, and so we must surrender these to our Father in Heaven, thus having a much greater end.
 We are meant to follow our God, and have joy in this life.
 In so doing, we become more like Him in each trial we face.

 As our hearts are tried along the way, as they most assuredly will be, we must continue with this faith, trust, and commitment, keeping the commandments, and obeying personal commandments, the Lord will give us along the way.
 In so doing, we will be guided along the way, and our life carved, molded, and brought to a newness, in His most perfect, glorious, gracious and personalized plan, which will ultimately be for our utmost joy and involvement in the Kingdom of Heaven.

 So, at this time of growth and new beginnings, let’s remember to:

 27 …see that all these things are done in wisdom and order; for it is not requisite that a man should run faster than he has strength.
 And again, it is expedient that he should be diligent, that thereby he might win the prize; therefore, all things must be done in order.
 Mosiah 4:27

-May we draw nearer unto the Lord, and find our path unto Him and his kingdom, every day and evermore.
+May we draw nearer unto our Lord, and find our pathway home unto Him, and his kingdom, every day and forevermore.